File Transfers¶

 session.find('Transfer WHERE status=done', archived=True)

-To return a single job, regardless if it is finished or archived, use the get_entity function:
+To return a single job, regardless of whether it is finished or archived, use Session.get_entity():

 transfer = session.get_entity("Transfer", transfer_id)